Robotawi/mobile-robot_ros/README.md

 ![](./pkg_images/success_3d_map_opt.gif)

-## Autonomous navigation
+## Autonomous Navigation

-After solving the SLAM problem, we can use Rviz as well as programmed input to test the performance.
+After solving the SLAM problem, we can use Rviz as well as programmed input to test the navigation performance.

 Using Rviz GUI to move the robot:

 ![](./pkg_images/success_nav_rviz.gif)

 Using programmed input to move the robot:

 ![](./pkg_images/success_nav_prog.gif)

+The last navigation result simulates a pick and place task in which the robot takes the pick up place (or start point) as the upper left room, and the target point is the room on the bottom right.
+We can see the robot moving autonomously between the start and the end given the reliable map information collected using in the previous step.

 ## Contact
-In this project, I built everything from scratch because I love to understand how the internals of ROS work.
-This is a step towards my aim to actively contribute to robotics open-source software.

 If you are interested in the presented work/ideas or if you have any questions, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mohraess).
 We can discuss about this project and other interesting projects.